DandelionSprout/adfilt/.github/README.md

 ## The tools that I use:

-• [Checker for redundant/duplicate filter entries](https://arestwo.org/famlam/redundantRuleChecker.html), made by Famlam.
+• [Checker for redundant filter entries and for ABP syntaxes](https://arestwo.org/famlam/redundantRuleChecker.html), made by Famlam.
 It does however not account for uBO-syntax-specific entries. ([Alternate link](https://web.archive.org/web/20171209102004/https://arestwo.org/famlam/redundantRuleChecker.html)) <br>
-• [Recentmost tool I used to test IP server availability](https://github.com/funilrys/funceble), made by [Funilrys](https://github.com/funilrys).
+• [Recentmost tool I used to test IP server availability](https://github.com/funilrys/PyFunceble), made by [Funilrys](https://github.com/funilrys).
 (I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead). <br>
 • To create direct addition links that can be linked to on GitHub, I don't use _abp:subscribe_ in the URLs, but instead _subscribe.adblockplus.org_, which works the same way if the addition link has been correctly constructed. <br>
-• To make the GitHub websites a lot wider on the user-end, and thus make the tables above display in a better way: [Dandelion Sprout's Website Stretcher](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout's%20Website%20Stretcher.txt&title=Dandelion%20Sprout's%20Website%20Stretcher), whose GitHub entries are based on [GitHub Wide](https://userstyles.org/styles/108591/github-wide) by [cfoellmann](https://userstyles.org/users/206217)
+• To make the GitHub websites a lot wider on the user-end, and thus make the tables above display in a better way: [Dandelion Sprout's Website Stretcher](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout's%20Website%20Stretcher.txt&title=Dandelion%20Sprout's%20Website%20Stretcher), whose GitHub entries are based on [GitHub Wide](https://userstyles.org/styles/108591/github-wide) by [cfoellmann](https://userstyles.org/users/206217) <br>
+• To easily create GitCDN links to the lists, in case anyone have list connection problems: [GitHub GitCDN Button](https://greasyfork.org/nb/scripts/373361-github-gitcdn-button) by [mikhoul](https://greasyfork.org/users/3930-mikhoul)

 ### Ways one can use [Sublime Text](https://www.sublimetext.com/) (made by Jon Skinner and Will Bond) to improve his/her filter lists: